psathyrella/partis/readme.md

 While trying to implement pair HMMS in StochHMM, it became clear that it was going to be a complete rewrite.

 From a useability standpoint, ham is distinguished by the use of yaml config files.
-These are incredibly concise plain text (the CPG island xml config in HMMOC is 5961 characters, while examples/cpg.yaml is 440 characters).
+These are concise plain text (for example, the CPG island xml config in HMMOC is 5961 characters, while examples/cpg.yaml is 440 characters).
 Yaml is also emminently scriptable with existing python modules.